 Yom HaShoah (Holocaust Remembrance Day) is a time for meditation, reflection, and somber memorial, though its emotional magnitude can quickly become overwhelming.
 The following books – including memoirs, histories, and even a cookbook – can help guide your introspection.

-- In our interview with June Hersh, author of Still Here: Inspiration From Survivors & Liberators of the Holocaust, she describes the evolution of her understanding of the Holocaust and how to move forward despite the odds.
+When Hersh, a cookbook author, interviewed Holocaust survivors for her first book, she barely knew anyone who had endured this horrific time in history.
+In our interview with her, she describes the evolution of her understanding of the Holocaust and ways to move forward despite the odds.

-- In Stolen Words: The Nazi Plunder of Jewish Books, Rabbi Mark Glickman explores how Jews have always relied on books as essential sinews, binding Jews to God and to each other.
+Rabbi Glickman explores how Jews have always relied on books as essential sinews, binding us to God and each other.
 Destroying Jewish books as the Nazis did mocked "the people of the book," depriving us of an essential source of ethnic pride.
+Here's our review.

-- A Lucky Child: A Memoir of Surviving Auschwitz as a Young Boy tells the story of Thomas Buergenthal, the American judge on the International Court of Justice at The Hague, and the series of events that allowed him to survive the Holocaust.
+Buergenthal, the American judge on the International Court of Justice at The Hague, is a scholar in the post-Holocaust field of international law and human rights.
+He is also a child survivor of Nazi labor and concentration camps.
+His memoir tells of the series of events that allowed him to survive the Holocaust.
+Here's our review.